estcube/Telemetry-Forwarding-Client/README.md

-# ESTCube2 Telemetry
+# ESTCube-2 Telemetry Forwarding Client

-The ESTCube-2 telemetry decoder and relay will be open-source software, which allows radio amateurs from around the world, to downlink telemetry data sent by the satellite and see the received results locally.
-It should also be able to relay the received packets to Mission Control of ESTCube.
+The ESTCube-2 telemetry forwarding client (decoder and relay) is open-source software, which allows radio amateurs from around the world, to downlink telemetry data sent by the satellite and see the received results locally.
+It relays the received packets to Mission Control of ESTCube.

 This allows the ESTCube team to receive telemetry data, even when the satellite isn't accessible from Estonia.
 This is important, because the fly-over times of the satellite are relatively brief.
 The system will be a cross-platform console application that interfaces with a TNC and serves a